Joe Perry (musician): Continued success of Aerosmith and solo albums (2000–present)

 On June 13, 2015, Perry embarked on the Blue Army Tour with Aerosmith, which sent the band to 17 North American locations through August 7, many of them in smaller venues in secondary markets that the band has either never performed in or has not performed in many years.
 On the tour, the band performed several lesser-known deep cuts.
 Also in 2015, Perry was one of the narrators for the documentary film Unity.

-Since 2015, Joe Perry has worked with Alice Cooper and Johnny Depp on the side project Hollywood Vampires, which released their eponymous debut album in September 2015 and performed at the 58th Grammy Awards on February 15, 2016.
+Since 2015, Perry has worked with Alice Cooper and Johnny Depp on the side project Hollywood Vampires, which released their eponymous debut album in September 2015 and performed at the 58th Grammy Awards on February 15, 2016.
 In the summer of 2016, the Vampires launched a summer concert tour of North America, joined by drummer Matt Sorum and bassist Robert DeLeo.

 On July 10, 2016, Perry collapsed onstage at a concert he was performing with the Hollywood Vampires on Coney Island in Brooklyn, New York.
 It was believed that Perry had suffered cardiac arrest.
-He was rushed to the hospital, where he was quickly upgraded to stable condition later that night.
+He was rushed to the hospital, where he was declared to be in stable condition later that night.
 The Vampires continued the show without Perry that evening, and continued the rest of their tour, but canceled an appearance on The Late Show with Stephen Colbert.
 After resting for a few days, Perry made a full recovery and returned to the Hollywood Vampires tour.

 In September and October, Perry rejoined Aerosmith for a festival performance in San Diego and a nine-date tour of Latin America, called the Rock 'N' Roll Rumble Tour.
 In November 2016, Aerosmith announced that they would be going on a "farewell" tour in Europe in the spring and summer of 2017, titled the Aero-Vederci Baby! tour.
 According to Perry and bandmate Brad Whitford, the tour will likely last several years and the band is also considering recording another album.
 After the European leg of the tour concluded in July 2017, the band performed in South America in September and October 2017.

 Joe Perry performs in Port Chester, New York with the Joe Perry Project in August, 2025.